ReasonOnFaith/ReasonOnFaith.github.io/_posts/2016-03-29-the-mrm-and-the-true-islam-campaigns.markdown

 Ahmadi Muslims have a wonderful track record of promoting peace.
 I've touched on that in brief, [here](https://reasononfaith.github.io/2016/03/29/defending-islam-from-the-twitter-trolls-in-denial.html).

-I am myself, a former Ahmadi Muslim myself, who is now an ex-Muslim and Agnostic Deist.
+I am myself, a former Ahmadi Muslim who is now an Agnostic Deist.
+I also use the term ex-Muslim to help normalize dissent and make it easier for others to also leave the faith.

 I have always felt the slogans of "True" Islam that I saw and heard repeated at many Annual Conventions of the Ahmadi Muslim Community, to be a tad presumptuous.
 It's the word "true" that conjures up a little bit of takfir and arrogance.